marcusprice/mywta/README.md

 Now that the dependencies and database are set up, you are ready to scrape the hike data from the WTA website.
 This operation is done in 2 steps with 2 utilities.

 #### Scraping all hike URLs
-Open a terminal and navigate to the root directory of the project and run the following command:
+To scrape the hike URLS run the following commands from the app's root directory:

 ```
 npm run get-hike-urls